marviorocha/StationPRO-WP/public/wp-content/plugins/station-pro/readme.txt

 == We recommend you use that premium version that including:==

-- Limited color player
+- Change color of player
 - $ Ads code for you monetize
-- Setting vol started
 - Station analytics
 - Schandule integrete
 - Free video tutorial (Secret how to make a server cast )